dimxy/bitcoinjs-lib/README.md

 ## Build test app to run in nodejs

-Build cryptoconditions wasm module:<br>
+Build the cryptoconditions wasm module:<br>
 Setup the rust nightly build to build cryptoconditions.
-It looks like the latest nightly build is broken and omitted some runtime lib.
+It looks like the current latest October 2020 nightly build is broken and omitted some runtime lib.
-I use this nightly-2020-09-11 build that works well for me:
+I use this 'nightly-2020-09-11' build that worked well for me:
 ```
 rustup toolchain install nightly-2020-09-11
 rustup default nightly-2020-09-11
 ```

-Change to cryptoconditions-js directory and build the cryptoconditions wasm module for nodejs:
+Change to cryptoconditions-js directory and build the cryptoconditions wasm module for nodejs target:
 ```
 cd ./node_modules/cryptoconditions-js
 wasm-pack build -t nodejs